gitmachtl/scripts/SPO_Pledge_Catalyst_Registration.md

 # How to vote with Funds (also Pledge) on Hardware-Wallets :new:

+You need the `cardano-hw-cli` with version **1.4.0** for that.
+Vaccumlabs removed that version because IOHK does not officially support Hardware-Wallet-Voting for Fund4 :disappointed:.
+But, like *power to the people* we play **power to the SPOs** here :stuck_out_tongue_winking_eye:.
+If you wanna use your voting rights with your full Hardware-Wallet-Setup you can find the [cardano-hw-cli 1.4.0](https://at-ada.net/bin/cardano-hw-cli-1.4.0_linux-x64.tar.gz) on our backup-server [here](https://at-ada.net/bin/cardano-hw-cli-1.4.0_linux-x64.tar.gz).<br>*SHA256: d0d15d25afc911a40c5ab6d51e6b0a4546ee047032ce3a2b21b48dfe676b5299*

-Please use the 09a_catalystVote.sh script from the MainNet Repo to do so, you can find a description of the 4 simple steps [here](https://github.com/gitmachtl/scripts/tree/master/cardano/mainnet#catalyst-voting-with-your-hw-wallet)
+To **generate your Voting-Registration**, please use the **09a_catalystVote.sh script** from the MainNet Repo to do so, you can find a description of the 4 simple steps [here](https://github.com/gitmachtl/scripts/tree/master/cardano/mainnet#catalyst-voting-with-your-hw-wallet)

 &nbsp;<br>